 If you are looking for some of the easiest ways to print address labels in Excel, then you will find this article useful.
 By following any of the two methods of this article you can print your desired address labels easily.

-2 Ways to Print Address Labels in Excel
+How to Print Address Labels in Excel: 2 Ways

 Here, we will demonstrate 2 ways for printing address labels easily, one of them involves the use of Microsoft Excel and Microsoft Word and by this method, you can use as many columns as you need, and the other way needs a VBA code but there is a limitation that you can use only one column here.

 We have used Microsoft Excel 365 version here, you can use any other versions according to your convenience.

 Method-1: Using the Combination of Excel and Word to Print Address Labels in Excel

 In this method, we will need Microsoft Excel and Microsoft Word to print out the address labels.

 Suppose we want to create the address labels for the employees of the XYZ Company and so, firstly we have created a dataset containing the Name, Phone No., Street Address, City, State, and ZIP code of the employees.